Post

 Add Box2D Library Directories and Library (.lib)

-The Box2D Library Directories and Library (.lib) only need to be completed on the project that is the application (Game).
-Do not perform the steps with the library project (Engine).
+The Box2D Library Directories and Library (.lib) only needs to be completed on the project that is the application (Game).
+Do not perform the library steps with the library project (Engine).
 If it is done on both, there will be a warning reported when built.

 • In the box2d directory in ThirdParty create a folder called “lib”